Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - 6th argument: A boolean, if true, a clicked spot will show a different texture rather than nothing
 - 7th argument: A boolean, determines if the screen should spawn small particles when clicking buttons
 - 8th argument: An `ItemStack`, the icon item for the JEI recipe category
-- 9th argument: A string, the name of the knapping type
+- 9th argument: A `ResourceLocation`, the name of the knapping type

 [^2]: A full list of all sound events can be attained by running the command `/kubejs dump_registry minecraft:sound_event` in-game